 Segni di Mare in Italian means “signs from the sea”, the amazing world from where I take inspiration for my jewellery creations.
 I use “signs” that I find in the sea to start sketching my projects.
 I design and create small wearable sculpture inspired from the world that I love.
-I work mainly with silver, bronze and gold, precious and semi-precious stones, and elements that have drifted in from the sea.
-The design is always changing in a continuous process of experimentation and research.
+I work with natural and sustainable material, mainly with silver, bronze and gold, precious and semi-precious stones, and elements that have drifted in from the sea.
+The pieces are often revisited in a continuous process of experimentation and research to become a unique wearable jewelry.
 I’m fascinated by the shapes of the reflection of the sun dancing on the waves, the organic ramification of the corals, the intricate formation of the seashells and so many other secret you can see, feel and listen in the ocean.
 All the creations of Segni di Mare are one of a kind or limited editions, originally designed, hand-finished, with nothing mass produced.
 The pieces have a fluid and organic look that is best worn naturally, carrying the sounds of waves and the flash of sun and send into the everyday life of the wearer.